vkstah/arvostaja/README.md

 ## Building

-To create a production version this applcation:
+To create a production version this application:

 ```bash
 npm run build